CharmingBeetle/NC_News_Site/README.md

 To run the development environment:
  - `npm run seed-dev`

-To start the production environment:
- - `npm start`

 The server will start on port 9090 which can be changed in listen.js

 ## All available scripts